 Arash Naghdi

-Arash Naghdi (born 1995, Tehran) is a 30-year-old Iranian photographer and doctoral researcher based in Helsinki, Finland.
-His interest in visual art and photography began in Iran, where he first incorporated photography into his professional work.
-What started as a practical tool gradually became a personal language, a way to observe, record, and emotionally engage with the world around him.
-Encounters with Persian Gothic literature further deepened his fascination with the uncanny, the subterranean, and the haunted textures of existence.
+I’m Arash Naghdi, born in 1995 in Tehran, Iran.
+I’m a photographer and doctoral researcher currently based in Helsinki, Finland.
+My journey into visual art and photography began back in Iran, where I first integrated photography into my professional work.
+What started as a simple, practical tool gradually evolved into a personal language, a way for me to observe, document, and emotionally connect with the world around me.
+My literary encounters with Persian Gothic stories deepened my fascination with the uncanny and the haunted textures of existence.
+This influence has shaped much of how I view and capture the world.